Third Year Medical Student Surgery Clerkship

 Students must submit a completed form for requested time off to either the chief residents of general surgery, trauma, or the Clerkship Director.
 The Director must approve all excused absences.
 The form can be obtained from Medical Education or downloaded here.

-Third-year medical student orientation to surgery clerkship is held on the first Monday of each rotation in Room 3315 in the G-Wing of the hospital, next to staff development.
+Third-year medical student orientation to surgery clerkship is held on the first Monday of each 12-week rotation.
 A general outline to the clerkship will be presented, including the various requirements.
 Students will also have an opportunity to learn the basics of the operating room, including appropriate attire (scrubs, masks, etc.), hand/arm washing, and the sterile technique.
 Finally, an introduction to the surgical patient will be discussed.

 A typical week on a third-year medical student clerkship will include a variety of resident and medical student conferences, general surgical and trauma clinics, and subspecialty clinics.